 No, I’m not kidding.
 This is serious, and by serious I mean seriously delicious!
 These sourdough blueberry pancakes are so good, and probably about as healthy as a pancake can get without sacrificing flavor.
 The best part is that most of the work is done the night before!
-And by “work” I mean stirring a few things together in a bowl, because we all know how hard that can be early in the morning before you’ve had sufficient coffee (or tea, in my case).
+And by “work” I mean stirring a few things together in a bowl, because we all know how hard that can be early in the morning before you’ve had sufficient coffee, roasted dandelion coffee, (or tea, in my case).
 You do have to add a couple of things in the morning, but by that time you’ve already committed to making these pancakes, so it’s really no big whoop.

 Alright, let’s get this sourdough blueberry pancakes party started!

 How to Make Sourdough Blueberry Pancakes

 I use half unbleached white and half whole wheat, but some buckwheat flour also works nicely.
 If you don’t have yogurt, you can also use milk, buttermilk, kefir or a non dairy milk substitute.

 Cover with plastic wrap and let sit over night.
 The next morning it should be nice and bubbly from the sourdough.

 Then stir in 1 cup blueberries.
 I used frozen, but fresh is great if you have them.
 You can also substitute any berries that you might have, or even bananas!

 Purple!
 Take another sip of coffee or tea.
 Now heat up 2 large, heavy bottomed skillets (I like to use cast iron), or a flat top griddle pan if you have one, on medium heat.
 Get them nice and hot, then put in a good amount of coconut oil, about 1 tablespoon per pan if you’re using regular skillets.